skirushkin/memolog/README.md

 ## Usage

 Please call `Memolog.extend_logger(Rails.logger)` or any other logger you want to collect.
+After that when error occured you can check your Sentry report and see `memolog` section with all logs collected before error.
+Also there will be unique identifier to find logs behaviour on your server or log collection system.

 Memolog has init code for Rails (Middleware), Sentry (Extension) and Sidekiq (Middleware).
 It implement all hacks on the `Memolog.init!` call.